Sam2much96/Sam2much96/README.md

 - 👋 Hi, I’m @Sam2much96.
-My life has been shit as of late.
-Don't expect regular commits.
+I've Started to Stabilize a bit.
+Might Increase my Commit Rate.
 - 📫 How to reach me by email at Sam2much96@gmaill.com or inhumanityarts@gmail.com

 <!---